 Intraday Trading Strategies

 Day trading is opening a trade before closing it later in the day, looking to make a profit.

-Day trading can allow you to take advantage of price movements during the trading session, often caused by news or company announcements.
+Day traders aim to take advantage of intraday price movements, like reactions to news or company announcements.

 You can often find more trades than if using longer-term strategies.

-There’s a downside to day trading: You won’t be able to participate in larger, longer-term moves of stock prices since you have to close your position by the end of the day.
+There’s a downside to day trading: You won’t be able to participate in larger, longer-term stock price moves.
+By definition, day traders open and close their positions on the same day.

-You can also rack up a lot of commissions, and you’ll need to be prepared for the often-hectic pace of the trading day.
+You can also rack up commissions if you’re not careful.
+The biggest issue for many is the hectic pace of the trading day.

-Proper preparation can help you sort names between your watchlist and dud list.
-If you aren’t scanning every day, you need to be.
+Proper preparation can help you sort names on your watchlist and dud list.
+If you aren’t using your stock screener every day, you need to be.

 In the most basic terms, scalping is ultra-short-term day trading.
-Think of looking to quickly make 1 cent to 10 cents or so per share.
+You’re looking to quickly make a penny to 10 cents or so per share.